bcgov/data-publication/pages/dpw_bcdc.md

 ## ORGANIZATION AND SUB-ORGANIZATION UPDATES
 Organizations change names frequently and thus need continual maintenance.

-If a Organization/Ministry or Sub-organization/Branch/Division/Program has changed names, the following can be following information can be sent to the Catalogue team at [datacat@gov.bc.ca](mailto:datacat@gov.bc.ca):
+If a Organization/Ministry or Sub-organization/Branch/Division/Program has changed names, the following can be following information can be sent to [DataBC](mailto:data@gov.bc.ca):

 + Old name
 + New name
 + List of data providers (Editors)
 	+ When an update is requested for a sub-organization we ask that the members and contacts list be reviewed.
-	+ The Catalogue team can provide you with a current list to review.
+	+ DataBC can provide you with a current list to review.

 [RETURN TO TOP][1]

 ------------------------------

 ## BULK UPDATES
-When there are more than 20 records that require updating, a bulk update can be requested for the [Catalogue team](mailto:datacat@gov.bc.ca) to complete or can be completed by a user via the API.
+When there are more than 20 records that require updating, a bulk update can be requested for [DataBC](mailto:data@gov.bc.ca) to complete or can be completed by a user via the API.

 + Common bulk updates:
+	+ Branch/Division names
 	+ Contact information
 	+ State Change
 	+ URL modifications for More Info and Resources